Is GW231123 a hierarchical merger?: Results Conclusion

 \section{Results \& Conclusion}

 In Fig.~\ref{fig:ln_Z_histogram}, we show the empirical distribution $\pi_\text{pop}(\overline{\mathcal{Z}})$ for simulated hierarchical mergers compared to the $\overline{\mathcal{Z}}$ calculated for GW231123.
 The results for \textsc{XO4a} are shown on the left while the results for \textsc{NRSur} are shown on the right.
 Using \textsc{XO4a}, GW231123 is excluded from the distribution of $\pi_\text{pop}(\overline{\mathcal{Z}})$ for simulated hierarchical mergers, with $p\ll{1\%}$ (Equation \ref{eq:original_Z_p_value}).
-In contrast, for the \textsc{NRSur} waveform model, we obtain $p \lesssim 1\%$.
-Thus, given our assumptions, we reject the 2G+2G hierarchical formation channel for GW231123 when the data are analyzed with \textsc{XO4a}, but we find there is a small but non-negligible chance that GW231123 is a 2G+2G hierarchical merger when we analyze the data with \textsc{NRSur}.
+In contrast, for the \textsc{NRSur} waveform model, we obtain $p \approx 5\%$.
+Thus, given our assumptions and the remnant-spin model from \citet{borchers_gravitational-wave_2025}, we reject the 2G+2G hierarchical formation channel for GW231123 when the data are analyzed with \textsc{XO4a}, but we find there is a reasonable chance that GW231123 is a 2G+2G hierarchical merger when we analyze the data with \textsc{NRSur}.
+While we think it is unlikely these conclusions would change drastically under different models of 2G+2G mergers in clusters, it is possible the $p$-values could change somewhat.

 For a better qualitative understanding of this result, we return to Fig.~\ref{fig:XO4a_and_NRSur_and_globular_cluster}.
-We see that, while \textsc{NRSur} prefers that both black holes have large spins, it allows for $\chi_1$ to be smaller than \textsc{XO4A}, which requires $\chi_1\gtrsim0.8$.
+We see that, while \textsc{NRSur} prefers that both black holes have large spins, it allows for $\chi_1$ to be smaller than \textsc{XO4a}, which requires $\chi_1\gtrsim0.8$.
 This makes it possible (though somewhat unlikely) that GW231123 has spins of $\chi_1 \approx \chi_2 \approx 0.8$, which are mildly consistent both with our population model and also with the GW231123 posterior.

+The compatibility of GW231123 with our model for 2G+2G mergers is waveform dependent, as different waveform models give conflicting spin-magnitude estimates.
+This demonstrates the necessity for the development of waveform models that are well calibrated against numerical relativity in this part of the parameter space.

+While we mitigate against the effect of the glitch detected in H1, it remains possible that inference of the spins of GW231123 is contaminated by non-Gaussian noise.
+A recent study from \citet[][]{ray_gw231123_2025} also showed that microglitches may bias spin measurements in events like GW231123 to be more consistent with $\chi\approx1$.
+Development of more flexible noise models, especially those that explicitly model glitches, may improve the reliability of GW231123’s spin inference.